epccs/Driver/K3/README.md

 This was split out of Irrigate7 to try some ideas.
 The goal is to return an improved version to the Irrigate7 board.

 ```
+        ^2  Done:
+            WIP:
+            Todo: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
+            *during review the Design may change without changing the revision.
+            Remove the PMOS (Q27) that sends boost to plug (discharge on a coil, forget about other uses).
+            Use E3 to enable current source used to test for bridge short (save a power durring night).

         ^1  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
             WIP: Testing,
             Todo: Evaluation.